 Indonesia E-Commerce: Things You Should Know

-Indonesia e-commerce has existed as a market for some time, yet there are many factors which hinder growth.
-Penetration rates for online shopping are still low, and so is the proportion of online sales to retail sales.
+Indonesia e-commerce has existed as a market for some time.
+But there are many factors which hinder growth.
+Penetration rates for online shopping are still low.
+So is the proportion of online sales to retail sales.
 With some background information out of the way, there are 4 things businesses wanting to enter Indonesia should know.

 1. Widely Spread Out Market

-With a large area and immense population, there comes the issue of reaching the right people in the right places.
-There is a denser population in the capital city of Jakarta.
-However, the rest of the population is almost evenly spread throughout the country.
-This leads to increased difficulty not only in terms of targeting the right customers but also in terms of logistics and delivery of products.
+With a large area and immense population, there’s an issue of reaching the right people in the right places.
+The capital city of Jakarta has a dense population.
+Yet the rest of Indonesian citizens are evenly spread throughout the country.
+This leads to increased difficulty not only in terms of targeting the right customers, but also in terms of logistics and delivery of products.